binipringle/crim-outline/index.md

 <p style="margin-left:7%; margin-right:10%;"><b>Negligence:</b> different in that negligence does not require awareness.
 When a person inadvertently creates a substantial and unjustifiable risk of which he ought to be aware; and his failure to perceive [the risk] is a gross deviation from the care that would be exercised by a reasonable person in his situation (p.
 171).</p>
 <p style="margin-left:7%; margin-right:10%;"><b>Offense Silent as to Culpability:</b> unless the kind of culpability sufficient to establish a material element of an offense has been prescribed by law, it is established if a person acted purposely, knowingly or recklessly with respect thereto; … since negligence is an exceptional basis of liability, it should be excluded as a basis unless explicitly prescribed (p.
 172).</p>

+**MPC Section 2.02 (7)** proposes that “when knowledge of the existence of a particular fact is an element of an offense, such knowledge is established if a person is aware of a high probability of its existence, [unless he believes that it does not actually exist].”
+The MPC definition of “knowingly” is similar to its definition of “recklessly” in that both require awareness.
+The Revised Statutes of Missouri have a narrower definition of “knowingly" than the MPC.

+Under **NYPL**, knowledge requires awareness.
+If the NY legislature wanted to make someone guilty of this crime but didn’t want to adopt the broad definition of “knowingly,” how might they write the definition of a crime without changing the definition of knowingly?
+They could use “recklessly."

 ## New York Penal Law Mens Rea

 **NYPL Section 15.05: Culpability; definitions of culpable mental states**